Ruzick/company_explore/README.md

 Looking at the Scree plot

 ![numberofcomp](https://user-images.githubusercontent.com/57594261/108615892-849cdb80-73d6-11eb-8026-2654a306eca0.png)

 We see three components as a good option, yet two is not a bad option option and easier to visiualize, I chose two components.

 For determining the number of clusters, the elbow plot, silhouette and Davies Bouldin were inspected
 ![elbow](https://user-images.githubusercontent.com/57594261/108615894-85357200-73d6-11eb-99db-405072bccbc1.png)

-The elbow plot was not enough to determine the number of clusters, it hinted at 3-4.
+The elbow plot was not enough to determine the number of clusters, it hinted at 3-4, possibly 7.
 So I explored the silhouette score.
 The highest silhouette scores were at 2, 5 and 7 clusters.Finally looking at the Davis Bouldin scores, lowest being at 7 clusters.

 ![silhouette](https://user-images.githubusercontent.com/57594261/108615895-85357200-73d6-11eb-8252-5bb8d7acc0e2.png)![davies_bouldin](https://user-images.githubusercontent.com/57594261/108615787-887c2e00-73d5-11eb-954f-d30613c497e1.png)